bergloman/TsDashboard/README.md

 ### Table options

 - `height` - height of chart in pixels.
 Default is 400.
-- `header` - An array of strings that will be used as table headers.
-- `column_widths` - Object that defines column widths.
-- `column_order` - Array that sets column order.
+- `columns` - array of column objects with optional caption and width attributes.
+Order of the objects defines order of columns.

 ## View interface